MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 ## Upgrade Connections from Business Central Online to Use Certificate-Based Authentication
 > [!NOTE]
-> This section is relevant only for Business Central online tenants that are hosted by Microsoft.
+> This section is relevant only for [!INCLUDE[prod_short](includes/prod_short.md)] online tenants that are hosted by Microsoft.
 Online tenants hosted by ISVs, and on-premises installations, are not affected.

 In April, 2022, [!INCLUDE[cds_long_md](includes/cds_long_md.md)] is deprecating the Office365 authentication type (username/password).
 For more information, see [Deprecation of Office365 authentication type](/power-platform/important-changes-coming#deprecation-of-office365-authentication-type-and-organizationserviceproxy-class-for-connecting-to-dataverse).
 Additionally, in March, 2022, [!INCLUDE[prod_short](includes/prod_short.md)] is deprecating the use of client secret based service-to-service authentication for online tenants, and will require the use of certificate-based service-to-service authentication for connections to [!INCLUDE[cds_long_md](includes/cds_long_md.md)]. [!INCLUDE[prod_short](includes/prod_short.md)] online tenants that are hosted by ISVs, and on-premises installations, can continue to use client secret authentication to connect to [!INCLUDE[cds_long_md](includes/cds_long_md.md)].